mortii/anki-morphs/docs/src/user_guide/usage/generators.md

 These are the files that the generators are (mostly) able to read.
 Any files that don't have these extensions will be ignored.

+> **Note**:
-Please note that the files must be encoded in `UTF-8`.
+> - Files must be encoded in `UTF-8`.
 Using other encodings may lead to parsing errors or crashes.
+> - EPUB files may be parsed _slightly_ differently across operating systems due to system-specific quirks.

 ### Selecting Root Folder